jbdoumenjou/energie-vin/notes.md

 Now, what could be an easy way to add prices ref for a wine?
 We have to create a Model Price that will store a Price for a wine with a seller_site and a timestamp to know the last update.
+One way of improvment is to have a reference to a Seller Model.

 Create Price model
 ```shell